microsoft/azure-health-data-services-workshop/Challenge-00/Readme.md

 + The tasks in this hack require learners to locate information in technical documentation and **resolve issues independently**.

-+ The challenges will leave learners with a strong concept of how the components fit together.
++ The challenges will help learners develop a strong concept of how the components fit together.
 With this knowledge, learners will be ready to **apply Microsoft Health & Life Sciences (HLS) tools in real-world production environments**.

 ## Prerequisite Knowledge for the MC4H OpenHack